The Soccer Game, bit by bit: An information-theoretic analysis: Findings

+To analyse a player contribution to the overall $\mathit{VI}$, we apply equation \ref{eq:4}.
+His individual $\mathit{\dot{VI}}$, can be compared to the average $\mathit{\dot{VI}}$ per player.
+This may be useful to assess his activity during the match (figure \ref{fig:8}).
+Beyond the trivial low $\mathit{VI}$ observed for the goalkeepers, we observed anecdotal differences between forward, midfielders and defenders consistent with literature reports \cite{DiSalvo2007}.

 We visualize the type of transition, color coded to denote the number of home and visiting players involved.
 Each simplex transition plot is scaled by overall $\mathit{VI}$ contribution for that set of transitions, and details when those transitions occurred (see figure \ref{fig:9}).
-Plotted in reference to a single player, the major simplex transitions he was involved in build a full view of the player activity during the match.
-This is depicted in figure \ref{fig:4}, where the visual representation of this view is detailed.
-An aggregation of all simplex transition charts provides a full view of a complete match.